 The hiring committee shall notify successful applicants first to confirm that they accept the position.

 If the first successful applicant declines the position, the Hiring Committee will determine the next most suitable candidate and notify them next.
 This process will continue until a suitable candidate cannot be found.
-When there are no more suitable candidates, the Hiring Committee may re-open the application as described in Policy Section C.10.4.
+When there are no more suitable candidates, the Hiring Committee may re-open the application.

-Upon notification of successful applicant(s), it shall be made clear that, when required, the decision is not final until ratified by the Engineering Society Council.

 The Hiring Committee shall make every reasonable effort to notify all unsuccessful applicants as soon as possible after successful applicants have accepted the position.

 Notification must be made to all candidates before an official posting is made.
 The notifications may be made by phone call or email, with preference given based on the applicant’s response on breezy.engsoc.queensu.ca or during the interview.